Scoliosis: A Very Common Problem for Women

-This is a fear that isn’t talked about frequently.
+This is a condition that isn’t talked about frequently.
 Today, we’ll take a look at its symptoms and treatment.

 Scoliosis affects females at a higher rate

-Congenital scoliosis also affects a slightly larger number of girls than boys.
+Congenital scoliosis also affects a slightly greater number of girls than boys.

-So, scoliosis is a condition that can appear distinctly when menopause arrives.
+Scoliosis is a condition that can appear with menopause.

-Thanks to a study carried out by the John Hopkins Hospital and published in the magazine American Journal of Neuroradiology, they have confirmed this data once again.
+A study carried out by the Johns Hopkins Hospital and published in the American Journal of Neuroradiology, has confirmed this data.

 However, they also solidified some more interesting pieces of information.

-One of them is the fact that a large part of scoliosis cases is light.
-And, only 17% were moderate or severe.
+One of them is the fact that a large number of scoliosis cases are light.
+On the other hand, only 17% were moderate or severe.

-Scoliosis in adults gets the name degenerative scoliosis.
-With just this name, it gives some clues to the origin and the cause that determines this abnormal curve in your spinal column.
+Scoliosis in adults is called degenerative scoliosis.
+The name alone gives some clues to the origin of this abnormal curvature in your spinal column.